103 Languages Supported for Real-Time Translation — Any Direction

 Live conversation rarely stays inside the neat boundaries of a single language.
 A few edge cases are worth calling out because they come up a lot.

-"Untranslatable" cultural terms.
-Words like Schadenfreude, saudade, hygge, or giri don't have clean one-word equivalents in English.
-The MT engine will either transliterate (keep the original word) or paraphrase (e.g. "a cozy feeling of contentment" for hygge).
+“Untranslatable” cultural terms.
+Words like Schadenfreude, saudade, hygge, or giri don’t have clean one-word equivalents in English.
+Gemini 2.5 will either transliterate (keep the original word) or paraphrase (e.g. “a cozy feeling of contentment” for hygge).
 Paraphrases can be long — occasionally a single word in the source produces a clause in the target.
 This is expected behavior, not a bug.

 Technical jargon and industry vocabulary.
-Medical terms, legal terms, and product names are generally well-handled by the translation layer but can trip up ASR for languages with smaller training corpora.
-If you're using the app for a domain-specific conversation in a smaller language, expect occasional fuzzy transcripts on specialized terms — and for anything truly safety-critical, a human interpreter is still the right call.
+Medical terms, legal terms, and product names are generally well-handled by the translator but can trip up ASR for languages in the Good or Developing accuracy tiers.
+If you’re using the app for a domain-specific conversation in a smaller language, expect occasional fuzzy transcripts on specialized terms — and for anything truly safety-critical, a human interpreter is still the right call.

 Mixed-language households.
-For bilingual families where one person speaks one language and another answers in a different one, Live Translate Live's two-stream architecture handles this natively — each speaker's microphone feed gets its own language model rather than forcing the whole conversation into one language.
+For bilingual families where one person speaks one language and another answers in a different one, Live Translate Live’s two-stream architecture handles this natively — each speaker’s side of the conversation gets translated to the other side’s language, regardless of who’s talking when.

 Any-to-Any Direction

 Most translation apps only translate to and from English.
-Live Translate Live is different — it supports any-to-any translation between all 47 languages.
-That means you can translate directly between Japanese and French, Arabic and Korean, Hindi and Portuguese, or any other combination.
+Live Translate Live is different — it supports any-to-any translation between all 103 languages.
+That means you can translate directly between Japanese and French, Arabic and Korean, Hindi and Portuguese, Vietnamese and Polish, or any other combination.
 No English intermediary required.

 Popular Language Pairs